types of paint

 Gloss

 The shiniest of all paints, high-gloss (aka super gloss), is incredibly durable, making it ideal for high-traffic areas.
+It also works well on skirting boards, railings, and exterior surfaces such as doors and shutters.

 YouTube player